Skip to contents

 #> seqinfo: 1 sequence from an unspecified genome; no seqlengths

-The columns of se correspond to samples:
+The columns of se correspond to samples (recall that in our case we loaded two modBam files):

 # ... and columns are samples